kavezo/ZipZap/README.md

 ### Installation and running

-On Windows x64, just download the zip in releases and run runServer.bat.
-(At least I think.
-Haven't tested this on an x32 machine so it might only work on x64...)
-You can close the browser window that pops up but not the command line that does.

-On any other system,
 1. Make sure you have python3, either in a separate env (recommended because system-wide Python dependency graphs are gross) or on your system
 2. Run `pip install -r requirements.txt` in a command line